MohamedAbdEl-Rauof/E-Commerce-Platform/README.md

 > email : HIHICaptain@gmail.com
 > password : HIHICaptain@gmail.com
 >
+>
+> handle the ui & material ui and light and dark mood
+> handle the functionality
+> loading for each page
->  are you have any suggestion for enhance the performance and seo or asscecaplity and best practice anduse materui
+> enhance the performance and seo and asscecaplity and best practice
-> the Responsive
+>
-> handle the light and dark mood